Operation Frankton: Approach

-Carrying on with the raid, the remaining kayaks approached a major checkpoint in the river and came upon three German frigates.
+Carrying on with the raid, the four remaining kayaks approached a checkpoint in the river and came upon three German frigates.
 Lying flat on the kayaks and paddling silently they managed to get by without being discovered but Mackinnon and Conway in Cuttlefish became separated from the other kayaks in the group.
-After having been set ashore, MacKinnon and Conway managed to evade capture for four days, but they were betrayed and arrested by the Gendarmerie and handed over to the Germans at La Reole hospital 30 mi southeast of Bordeaux, attempting to make their way to the Spanish border.
+After reaching the shore, MacKinnon and Conway evaded capture for four days, but were betrayed and arrested by the Gendarmerie and handed over to the Germans at La Reole hospital 30 mi southeast of Bordeaux, while attempting to make their way to the Spanish border.

 On the first night the three remaining kayaks, Catfish, Crayfish and Coalfish, covered 20 mi in five hours and landed near St Vivien du Medoc.
 While they were hiding during the day and unknown to the others, Wallace and Ewart in Coalfish had been captured at daybreak near the Pointe de Grave lighthouse where they had come ashore.

 By the end of the second night, 8/9 December, the two remaining kayaks Catfish and Crayfish had paddled a further 22 mi in six hours.
 The third night, 9/10 December, they paddled 15 mi and on the fourth night, 10/11 December, because of the strong ebb tide they only managed to cover 9 mi.
 The original plan had called for the raid to be carried out on 10 December, but Hasler now changed the plan.
 Because of the strength of the ebb tide they still had a short distance to paddle, so Hasler ordered they hide for another day and set off to and reach Bordeaux on the night of 11/12 December.
 After a night's rest, the men spent the day preparing their equipment and limpet mines which were set to detonate at 21:00 hours.
 Hasler decided that Catfish would cover the western side of the docks and Crayfish the eastern side.